kris098e/5th_term/5th_term/algorithms_propability/12_count_min_scetch.md

 ![[Pasted image 20231122064751.png]]
 A matter of we want to find the majority element without saving all of the elements, since `we dont have that much memory, and it may be slow`.
 ![[Pasted image 20231122064928.png]]
-This will in fact return the majority element.
+This will in fact return the majority element, when it occurs more than twice the times
 ![[Pasted image 20231122065146.png]]
 We use $\log m$ space as this is the maximal the counter can be in bits, if the stream only contained `m` repeats of the same elements.
 And $\log n$ bits for the largest $x_{i}$.
 ![[Pasted image 20231122065728.png]]